usernameHed/MyFtp/README.md

 # MyFtp

-Reproduction of an simplist Ftp client/server in C. A 2nd year project in IT school.
+Coding of a simple FTP client/server in C. 2nd year student project at Epitech.